-- 3.22 Chesham Road is one of the primary vehicular routes through Bovingdon, the adjoining High Street providing the central area of the village.
-There are currently two existing access points to the site along Chesham Road and the site is also bounded to the west by Molyneaux Avenue, which is in the ownership of the MoJ. - 3.23 Whilst the ownership of Molyneaux Avenue by the MoJ is purely an historic situation, there would be no objection in the future if all or part of the road was adopted by the Highway Authority or if further residential dwellings were

-- serviced from Molyneaux Avenue.
-Molyneaux Avenue links to Lancaster Drive and already serves a number of private dwellings. - 3.24 However, current County Council requirements state that on a secondary distributor road a separation distance between junctions should be 66m.
-This would not be achievable on Chesham Road and therefore the proposed layout places the main site access from Molyneaux Avenue.
-However, subject to detailed discussions, the County Highway Authority have agreed that it may be possible in the future for a small number of dwellings to be accessed direct from Chesham Road.
+- 3.24 Chesham Road is one of the primary vehicular routes through Bovingdon connecting Chesham and Hemel Hempstead, with the adjoining High Street (a designated Local Centre) providing the central area of the village.
+There are currently two existing vehicular access points to the site along Chesham Road and the site is also bounded to the west by Molyneaux Avenue, which is in the ownership of the MoJ. - 3.25 Whilst the ownership of Molyneaux Avenue by the MoJ is purely an historic situation, there would be no objection in the future if all or part of the road was adopted by the Local Highway Authority or if further residential dwellings were serviced from Molyneaux Avenue.
+Molyneaux Avenue links to Lancaster Drive and already serves a number of private dwellings. - 3.26 However, current Local Highway Authority requirements state that on a secondary distributor road there should be a separation distance of 66 metres between junctions.
+The installation of a vehicular access into the site off Chesham Road would not therefore be achievable As such the proposed layout proposes the main site access from Molyneaux Avenue.
+However, subject to detailed discussions, the Local Highway Authority has agreed that it may be possible in the future for a small number of dwellings to be accessed directly from Chesham Road by a limited number of vehicular cross-overs.